 If you purchase an independently reviewed item through our site, we earn an affiliate commission.
 Read our affiliate disclosure.

 Bees and other pollinators play an important role when it comes to the survival of creatures on this planet.
 Indeed, three out of four crops that produce either fruit or seed, rely on pollinators in one way or the other.
-Bees are therefore essential not only for our food security, but also in conserving our biodiversity.
+Bees are therefore essential not only for our food security but also in conserving our biodiversity.
 Almond milk has been in high demand lately and its high water consumption has raised concerns.

-Seen as a substitute for dairy milk, the production of almond milk has recently been perceived as one of the products that has a harmful effect on the environment.
+Seen as a substitute for dairy milk, the production of almond milk has recently been perceived as one of the products that have a harmful effect on the environment.
 This is particularly true if you consume it outside the main producing countries.
 This then begs the question, is the demand for almond milk killing honeybees?
 Well, that’s exactly what we’ll discuss in this article.